I made prata!

 Roti Prata is one of the food that most Singaporeans love to eat.
-Since I was a kid, I would patronise hawker centers and order a nice plate of Roti Prata, accompanied by curry – it was an affordable, delicious and comforting food.
+Since I was a kid, I would patronise hawker centers and order a nice plate of Roti Prata, accompanied with some curry – it was an affordable, delicious and comforting food.
 The smell of freshly made prata is wonderful.

 Nowadays in Singapore, there are many varieties of prata – Cheese prata, Honey and butter prata, Banana Prata, even rolled up paper thin ones.
 But I still prefer the original and the egg variety though.
 Prata has been popular for as long as I can remember.